JCC211/KITTI_RAFT/README.md

 machine learning.

 The contents of this repository are as follows:
-- the first 200 images of the KITTI dataset for the right camera
-- the generated predicted flows for the images using RAFT
 - jupyter lab notebook with code and comments for the process
-- generated mp4s of both image sequences

 This project was built in a conda virtual environment.
 All of the libraries and versions in this venv are listed at the end of the jupyter notebook.